ecologize/yolov5/README.md

 # What is the purpose of this YOLOv5 fork?

-This is a fork of the [YOLOv5 repo](https://github.com/ultralytics/yolov5) that simplifies running [MegaDetector](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md).
-This fork differs from the [original YOLOv5 repo](https://github.com/ultralytics/yolov5) in two ways:
+This is a fork of the [YOLOv5 repo](https://github.com/ultralytics/yolov5) that simplifies running [MegaDetector](https://github.com/agentmorris/MegaDetector).
+This fork differs from the [original YOLOv5 repo](https://github.com/ultralytics/yolov5) in the following ways:

 1. It is forked from a [specific commit](https://github.com/ultralytics/yolov5/commit/c23a441c9df7ca9b1f275e8c8719c949269160d1/) of the original repo.
 This commit supports models trained in late 2021 (when MegaDetector v5 was trained); more recent commits of YOLOv5 are not compatible with this model.
 Of course, this doesn't require forking the repo; one can just check out a specific commit of the YOLOv5 repo, but having a repo whose HEAD is the correct commit shortens the instructions for setting up MegaDetector by just a bit.
 But more importantly...

 2. YOLOv5's inference functions abandon NMS (non-max suppression) on each image after a certain time (see YOLOv5 [issue 7390](https://github.com/ultralytics/yolov5/issues/7390)).
 While this doesn't matter much in practice, it does mean that someone running MDv5 on a slower or more-heavily-loaded computer could get *slightly* different results than someone running on a computer that can keep up.
 We saw this very rarely in practice, but it's enough of an issue for proper debugging that we made a very small change to this fork: long-running NMS is now just a warning, it won't actually abandon NMS.

+3. MegaDetector's only-infrequently-used [run_inference_with_yolov5_val.py](https://github.com/agentmorris/MegaDetector/blob/main/detection/run_inference_with_yolov5_val.py) relies on the behavior of YOLOv5's val.py, and the original val.py crashes when images are corrupted in ways that are not detectable just from reading the header.
+The updated val.py handles these errors more deliberately.

 Everything else in this README is identical to the original.